 Lincoln Kong - Goldman Sachs

-Melissa Yap - Citigroup
+Alicia Yap - Citigroup

 Eddie Leung - Bank of America Merrill Lynch